Snoveedh/Snoveedh/README.md

 - 👋 Hi, I’m @Snoveedh
-- 👀 I’m interested in Python,Django,AWS,Postgresql,HTML,Bootstrap,Git,CSS
+- 👀 I’m interested in Python,Django,AWS,Postgresql/Mysql/Oracle,HTML,Bootstrap,Git,CSS
 - 🌱 I’m currently learning AWS and More More More in Django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... syed.noveedh@gmail.com